JUB-Yoush/personal-site/src/routes/blog/jp1.md

 ## 訓読み VS 音読み KUNYOMI VS ONYOMI

 Kanji are not words.
-They are used to make words, and some words are just single Kanji, however Kanji are not inertly words.
+They are used to make words, and some words are just single Kanji, however Kanji are not inherently words.
 This makes Kanji sound even more cumbersome then they already were, and some even promote the idea of learning Kanji just through vocabulary and skipping learning them by themselves.

 When Japanese was forking from chinese they ALSO to resolve the merge conflicts between the existing Chinese Kanji meanings and the new Japanese Kanji meanings they were coming up with.
 Instead of choosing to reject or embrace tradition, they simply chose to not choose, and kept both meanings.